 Traveling from Lanquin to Flores

-There are public buses that can take you from the town of Lanquin to Coban and to Flores.
+There are public buses or shuttle services that can take you from the town of Lanquin to Coban and to Flores.
 Also consider private transportation, of course depending on your budget.
 Due to the bumpy road, it’s another full daytrip.

 Río Dulce and Livingston (3 nights)